liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/02-creating-sites.markdown

 #### Details

-If you select the *Details* tab, you're provided the same menu you filled out when first creating your Lunar Resort site.
+*Details* is the leading option under the Basic Information tab, which provides the same menu you filled out when first creating your Lunar Resort site.
 This allows an administrator to change the description and membership type of a site.
 The membership type can be set as open, restricted, or private based on the privacy needs of the site.
 Users can join and leave an open site at will.
 To join a restricted site, a user has to be added by the site administrator.
 A user can also request to be added through the Sites section of the Control Panel.
 A private site is like a restricted site but doesn't appear in the Sites section of the Control Panel for users who aren't members.

 You also have the ability to organize sites into hierarchies.
 At the bottom of the Details sub-section is the Parent Site section.
 This feature allows you to